Tetra Pak Recycling ♻️ – Can I Recycle Tetra Pak Cartons?

 READ: Book Disposal Recycling 📚

 Tetra Pak cartons have a material called liquid paperboard (LPB) created out of paperboard with layers of plastic.
-Additionally, manufacturers also add in a thin layer of aluminium foil in the case of long-life products.
+Additionally, manufacturers also add a thin layer of aluminium foil in the case of long-life products.

-- They have renewable packaging – Tetra Pak’s cartons are made from 75 per cent renewable materials.
+- They have renewable packaging.
+Tetra Pak’s cartons are made from 75 per cent renewable materials.

-- Production of cartons involves renewable electricity – if that is not enough to convince you of Tetra Pak’s environmental awareness, did you also know that they have already reached using 50 per cent renewable electricity in just two years since its start?
+- Production of cartons involves renewable electricity.
+If that is not enough to convince you of Tetra Pak’s environmental awareness, did you also know that they have already reached using 50 per cent renewable electricity in just two years since its start?
 Furthermore, they plan to increase it to 100 per cent by 2030.

-- Recyclers can turn Tetra Pak cartons into all sorts of products – they turn the cartons into items – or end products – such as cardboard, egg cartons, paper towels, roofing tiles, plastic crates and furniture.
+- Recyclers can turn Tetra Pak cartons into all sorts of products.
+They turn the cartons into items – or end products – such as cardboard, egg cartons, paper towels, roofing tiles, plastic crates and furniture.

 Although Tetra Pak recycling is fairly easy and available, some still argue that they are not the way to go in achieving environmental sustainability.
 According to Lindsay Miles’s Treading My Own Path blog, they are not green at all.